The Bankrate promise

 It’s important to note that there’s a big benefit to being proactive with your debt.
 If you realize you’re in over your head and set up a DMP before you start missing payments, you might be able to dodge much of the negative impact on your credit.

-What are alternatives to a debt management plan?
+Alternatives to a debt management plan

 If you’re considering a debt management plan, there may be other routes you can take.